 You may think it’s the right time to hire more people.
 But Davis cautions to think twice about adding staff to meet seasonal demand.
 “It’s hard enough finding experienced fraud analysts,” he says.
 “It’s even harder to find experienced fraud people who are willing to work for a couple of weeks or months as a seasonal employee.”

 Another time to be cautious about hiring is when revenue steadily grows.
 When a company makes more money, it makes sense to expand, right?
-This is not always a best practice for hiring in fraud prevention.
+This is not always a best practice for hiring in Merchant Fraud Prevention.

 “It shouldn’t be a direct scale,” Davis says of growing a fraud team as revenue increases.
 “If you have 50 people today and $15 million in revenue with the goal to double revenue, don’t double the ops team.
 The goal is to increase your margin, not keep it the same.”